asinghani/18224-tapeout-s23-boards/docs/ASSEMBLY.md

 Before starting the flashing/test process:

-1. Load Adafruit Circuit Playground (TODO: which one??) bootloader onto a micro-SD card.
+1. Load Adafruit Circuit Playground bootloader onto a micro-SD card.
 Load Arduino flasher (flash_from_SD) onto Arduino MKR Zero and insert SD card.
 May need to update the pins in `flash_from_SD` to match the pins on your board.
 For more details see the [relevant Adafruit documentation](https://learn.adafruit.com/programming-an-m0-using-an-arduino/overview).

 2. Wire up the Tag-Connect to your Arduino.
 The pins you need are SWD, SWC, RESETn, 3V3, and GND.
 Following is the pinout of the Tag-Connect on the board (hole pattern is asymmetric and can be used to orient).